kowalczykp/dotfiles/README.markdown

 2. cd dotfiles
 3. git submodule init

-You might want to be selective which submodules you update, theres quite a few now and some may not be required.
+You might want to be selective which submodules you update, there is quite a few now and some may not be required.

 4. git submodule update
 5. ./install.sh

-The install script is not destructive so if you want to replace the original file, delete them first.
+The install script is not destructive so if you want to replace the original files, delete them first.

 ## Install in OSX